USRSE/usrse.github.io/_events/2021/2021-07-dei-speaker-series-ncwit.md

 Note: This event was originally scheduled for 5-6:30pm ET July 29th, 2021, but had to be rescheduled due to a scheduling error on our side.
+If you had previously registered for the canceled 7/29 event you need to reregister using the new registration link above.

 ### Abstract